SUPPORTING FOUNDERS IN THE GROWTH STAGE OF THEIR VENTURES

 WE SELECT VENTURES THAT ARE

-As we seek to build a diverse and inclusive community of entrepreneurs, we particularly encourage applications from
+As we seek to build a diverse & inclusive community of entrepreneurs, we encourage applications from

 Just north of Manhattan during the summer of the beautiful Hudson Valley, our kickoff event gathers fellows, mentors, and Praxis core team together at a private lodge to examine organizational growth and personal leadership and sustainability.
 Fellows will share with and get to know their class and core team members, present their venture, and participate in informal meals, hikes, and shared spiritual practices together.